biovcnet/bvcn-binder-trinity/README.md

 [rRNA depletion](https://github.com/biovcnet/biovcnet.github.io/wiki/TOPIC%3A-Transcriptomics#lesson-2----rrna-depletion-wet-lab-and-in-silico)

 ## About this tutorial
-This tutorial will take you through the general advice provided on the [Best practices for de novo transcriptome assembly with Trinity](https://informatics.fas.harvard.edu/best-practices-for-de-novo-transcriptome-assembly-with-trinity.html) and show you how to assemble these quality trimmed and corrected reads with the de novo RNA assembler [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki)
+This tutorial will take you through the general advice provided for the [Best practices for de novo transcriptome assembly with Trinity](https://informatics.fas.harvard.edu/best-practices-for-de-novo-transcriptome-assembly-with-trinity.html) and show you how to assemble these quality trimmed and corrected reads with the de novo RNA assembler [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki)

 We have provided two subsampled datasets from the following studies:
 1. Sieradzki, E., Ignacio-Espinoza, J.C., Needham, D. et al. Dynamic marine viral infections and major contribution to photosynthetic processes shown by spatiotemporal picoplankton metatranscriptomes.
 Nat Commun 10, 1169 (2019). https://doi.org/10.1038/s41467-019-09106-z